The role of a dietician in managing eating disorders.

 - Listening to what our bodies want – Dietitians teach their clients to tune into their physiological cues of satiety (feeling full) and hunger, and eat to intuitively.
 Through doing this, those who experience disordered eating can fully understand why food restriction is unnecessary.
 They can identify when their bodies are demanding food and, most of the time, what type of food.
 These cues are autonomous and listening to them reduces the amount of thought we place on our food choices.
 What was previously a burden can become a simple decision.

 A dietitian complements the psychological therapy that is taking place by providing expert nutrition education while targeting the physiological side of malnutrition and starvation that is occurring.
-We mustn’t forget that people need food and energy to be able to focus and participate in psychological therapy.
+We mustn’t forget that people need food and energy to be able to focus and participate in psychological therapy, just like physiotherapy!
 If you have concerns over yourself, or a friend or relative, speak to a dietitian in Camberwell at Instinct Health, GP or psychologist to establish the safest and best way to help.

 Why seeing a dietitian is worth your time (and money!)